Budibase/website/content/logistics/templates/logistics-request-form-template/index.md

 Budibase offers complete flexibility for app deployment.
 Choose self-hosting or Budibase Cloud.
 Deploy to your own infrastructure, using Kubernetes, Docker, Docker Compose, Digital Ocean, and more.

 At Budibase, we empower our users to choose the perfect hosting and configuration options for their needs.
-Use our logistics form template as a web application, internal tool, or mobile app.
+Use our logistics form template as a deployable web application.

 ![Logistics Request Form Template Estimate Screen](https://res.cloudinary.com/daog6scxm/image/upload/v1646150293/cms/Logistics_Request_Form_4_yq82zs.png "Logistics Request Form Template Estimate Screen")